-- The bisphosphonate drug class (e.g., alendronate, risedronate, ibandronate, zoledronate) is the dominant drug class for the treatment of osteoporosis but is associated with adverse effects, including osteonecrosis of the jaw and an elevated risk of atypical femoral fractures.
-How much impact will this association have on osteoporosis and osteopenia drug-treatment rates?
+- The bisphosphonate drug class (e.g., alendronate, risedronate, ibandronate, zoledronate) is the dominant class for the treatment of osteoporosis but is associated with adverse effects, including osteonecrosis of the jaw and an elevated risk of atypical femoral fractures.
+How much impact will this association have on osteoporosis drug-treatment rates?
 To what extent will this association adversely affect bisphosphonate sales?

 - Teriparatide and denosumab hold a sizable share of the market.
 How will the loss of patent protection affect their market share?
 What effect will the launch of novel agents have on their patient share?

 Markets covered: United States, France, Germany, Italy, Spain, United Kingdom, Japan.

 Primary research: 19 country-specific interviews with experts.

 Epidemiology: Prevalence of osteoporosis by country, with diagnosis and drug-treatment rates.

 Population segments in market forecast: Osteoporosis.

 Emerging therapies: Phase III: 1 drug; Phase II: 1 drug.
 Coverage of select preclinical and Phase I products.

 Key drugs: Denosumab, teriparatide, abaloparatide SC, abaloparatide TD, alendronate, romosozumab, raloxifene.